The Ruy Lopez: Complete Guide for Club Players (1200-2000)

 - Marshall Attack (8...d5): Black sacrifices a pawn for a kingside attack.
 Sharp and theoretical.
 Avoidable with 8.a4 or 8.h3 anti-Marshall move orders.

-- Breyer Defense (...Nb8-d7): reroute the queen's knight for flexibility.
-Kasparov's favorite.
+- Breyer Defence (...Nb8-d7): reroute the queen's knight for flexibility.
+A favourite of Spassky, Kasparov, and Anand at world-championship level.

 - Zaitsev (...Re8+...Bf8): another Karpov-era Black setup with long-term pressure.

-Anti-Berlin shortcut: many club players avoid the endgame with 4.d3 (instead of 4.O-O), keeping queens on and steering into slow positional games.
+Anti-Berlin shortcut: the most popular avoidance at club level is 4.d3 (instead of 4.O-O), keeping queens on and steering into slow positional games.
 Simpler to play, less theory.

 Exchange Variation (4.Bxc6 after 3...a6)

 Main line: After 3...a6, White can play 4.Bxc6 dxc6 immediately.
-White gives up the bishop pair for a better pawn structure (Black's c-pawns are doubled) and aims for favorable endgames.
+White gives up the bishop pair for a better pawn structure (Black's c-pawns are doubled) and aims for favourable endgames.

-Typical plan: 5.O-O f6 (protecting e5) 6.d4 exd4 7.Nxd4 with small positional edge.
-Fischer used the Exchange as his anti-Ruy weapon when he wanted to avoid Marshall theory.
+Typical plan: 5.O-O f6 (protecting e5) 6.d4 exd4 7.Nxd4 with a small positional edge.
+Fischer used the Exchange as his anti-Ruy weapon when he wanted to avoid Marshall theory and scored well with it.
+The structural imbalance (4-vs-3 White kingside pawn majority versus Black's 4-vs-3 queenside, with a doubled c-file) defines the strategic plan: trade pieces, push the kingside majority, and aim for a winning king-and-pawn or rook endgame.

 The Core Plans for Both Sides